 Do hard things.

-Action step: What one difficult goal will I decide to persevere toward this week?
+Action step: What one difficult goal will I decide to persevere toward this week with God’s help?

 When in doubt, show grace.